Travel Nurse

-In 1978, the city of New Orleans brought in the first travel nurses to their hospitals to help with the surge of patients from Mardis Gras.
-Since then, hospitals and clinics across the country have been contracting with short-term temporary registered nurses to fill the gaps in their staffing needs.
+In 1978, the city of New Orleans brought in the first travel nurses to their hospitals to help with the surge of patients from Mardi Gras.
+Since then, hospitals and clinics across the country have been contracting with short-term, temporary registered nurses to fill the gaps in their staffing needs.
 Travel nurses are essential for handling temporary surges, filling in for staff on leave, or keeping adequate staffing levels while hiring permanent staff.

 Although travel nurses have been around for more than 40 years, the Covid-19 pandemic really brought them to the forefront.
 With cases surging, hospitals across the country needed nurses to help care for patients.
 Demand for these professionals soared, as did the salaries.
 In 2020 alone, this field grew by 35 percent.
 As the pandemic has waned, so has the demand for travel nurses.
 However, experts predict that this field will continue to grow, although at a slower pace.